LuisKPena/Pong/README.md

-# Pong
+## Description
-Pong game created in Python.
+A simple version of Pong created in Python using Turtle.